Executive Director, Office of Technology Transfer and Intellectual Property Development

 Director, Institutional Animal Care and Use Committee

-Sheila Garrison serves as the Director for the Institutional Animal Care and Use Committee (IACUC) office and is Chair for the New Orleans Campuses and Tulane National Primate Research Center IACUCs.
+Sheila Garrison serves as the Director for the Institutional Animal Care and Use Committee (IACUC) office which provides support for the New Orleans Campuses and Tulane National Primate Research Center IACUCs and research community.
 She works with IACUC members to execute the committees’ mission, which is to ensure the humane care and use of animals in research in a manner compliant with government guidelines and regulations.
 Sheila ensures that committee members and IACUC office staff work together to provide assistance to investigators with the submission, planning and conducting of animal protocols in accordance with the highest scientific, humane and ethical principles.

 Director, Human Research Protection Office and Program

 Roxanne oversees the Human Research Protection Program, which is charged with protecting the rights and welfare of human research participants.
 Her office, the Human Research Protection Office (HRPO), works with the Institutional Review Boards (IRB) to assure that Tulane University is compliant with its efforts to protect the safety and well-being of human research participants in accordance with federal guidelines, regulations, and institutional policies.
 She ensures that all research activities are compliant with acceptable standards and responsive to good research practices.

 Director, Sponsored Projects Administration